 What does “healthy” mean to you?

 Health has become increasingly trendy, and the average US citizen sees 5000 advertising messages a day.
-Unfortunately, many “health” advertisements emphasize thinness or fitness as being healthy, and it can be hard to look past media stereotypes when they’re the only thing you see.
+Unfortunately, many “health” advertisements emphasize thinness as being healthy, and it can be hard to look past media stereotypes when they’re the only ones you see.